Kontinuation/sedona/docs/api/sql/Raster-loader.md

 Pixel data won't be loaded until pixel values were accessed by functions such as `RS_Value` or `RS_BandAsArray`.
 It is more appropriate to load large raster files as out-db rasters.

 Introduction: Returns an out-db raster from path to image file.
 Currently, it supports loading GeoTiff files (`*.tiff` or `*.tif`) and Arc Info Ascii Grid files (`*.asc`).
 Additional parameters for configuring the Hadoop file system can be passed in as a `;` delimited string.
+For example, `fs.s3a.access.key=xxx;fs.s3a.secret.key=xxx`.
+To load
+GeoTiff files without automatic rescaling, please add `raster.reader.auto-rescale=false` to the parameters.

 `RS_FromPath` will load the metadata of the raster file immediately when `eagerLoadMetadata` is set to `true`, and report any errors encountered reading the raster file, otherwise it will only keep the path to raster file without loading it, until the metadata of the raster is actually needed.